Balance Of Power

 Their 6th album, Heathenology, arrived in 2005, as well as a live DVD also entitled, Heathenology.
 Also a live audio CD recorded in Germany and a compilation CD of the archives of songs that have been re-mastered from the past five Balance of Power albums followed.

 Footnote: Hicks would be involved with several side projects including those of Glen McGuire of Snake Eyes.
+He would also join Ritchie as the founding members of U.S.M.

 See Less... ⏫